pouyana/CarND-Behavioral-Cloning-P3/writeup.md

 ![alt text][image3]
 ![alt text][image4]

-For my own data set creation I tried to do same.
-It includes good driving behavior and also recovery The data set includes onetime forward/backward run in both of the tracks.
-Having a backward run I generalized my model much better.
+For my own data set creation I tried to do the same.
+It includes good driving behavior and also recovery.
+The data set also includes one time forward/backward run in both of the tracks.
+With having a backward run I generalized my model much better.

 ![alt text][image6]
 ![alt text][image5]

 I also used the flipping feature with negative steering to have a larger data set.
 As the flipping was done on the fly, there is no image to see.

 Steering value of `0` which is for straight road happens much and weights on the whole data as clutter.
-I tried to remove it from the data set with 70% chance, to have more balanced data set.
+I tried to remove it from the data set with 70% chance, to have a more balanced data set.
 The result was better turning in the sharp curves.

 For the left and right images I added the following corrections to the steering value:

 - `0.27`
 - `0.23`

-and also included them from both data set.
-At the end my data set would have a `27101` samples.
+and included them from both data set in my sample.
+At the end my data set would have `27101` samples.
 I finally randomly shuffled the data set and put `20%` of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-Then I tried the run the trainer with 10 epochs, From the 7th epoch the model performance got worse so, I tried again with 7 epochs.
+Then I tried the run the trainer with 10 epochs, From the 7th epoch the model performance got worse so, I tried again with 7 epochs to avoid overfitting.